RichBurman/Project_4/README.md

 ![New Booking](media/images/README/newbooking.png)

-- This page contains a form which allows the user to make a new booking.
+This page contains a form which allows the user to make a new booking.
 It contains fields for the following:

 - Date of Booking - This is set as a default of today's date, but can be edited by the user.
-- Selected Trip - This is a dropdown list, which allows the user to select from the Trips that are available to book.
+- Selected Trip - This is a dropdown menu, which allows the user to select from the Trips that are available to book.
 - Numbers of Seats Required - This allows the user to input how many seats they would like to book.
 - Additonal Comments - This field allows the user to input any comments about the booking that they want to make when they make their booking.

-Once a user confirms a booking it will update the live upcoming trip section on the home page
+Once a user confirms a booking, by selecting 'Book new trip' button, it will update the live upcoming trip seat section on the home page.

 ![Upcoming Trips](media/images/README/upcomingtrips.png)